lcibulski/lcibulski.github.io/content/authors/admin/_index.md

 # Lena Cibulski

-My research activities center around the design of visualization tools that assist people in making data-informed decisions.
+<p class="text-justify">My research activities center around the design of visualization tools that assist people in making data-informed decisions.
-I study how visualizations can amplify the often intangible, experiential knowledge underlying human reasoning with data and how this can benefit from computational support.
+I study how visualizations can amplify the often intangible, experiential knowledge underlying human reasoning with data and how this can benefit from computational support.</p>